On the Subject of Multiverse Synchronization

 0 Bordered Keys, Follow The Leader, Blind Alley, Hexamaze, Battleship, LED Encryption, Password

-3 Cruel Piano Keys, Button Sequence, Game of LIfe Cruel, Mortal Kombat, Poetry, Mafia, Morse Code
+3 Cruel Piano Keys, Button Sequence, Game of Life Cruel, Mortal Kombat, Poetry, Mafia, Morse Code

-4 Led Grid, Polyhedral Maze, Symbolic Coordinates, Faulty Backgrounds, Radiator, Colored Switches, Memory
+4 LED Grid, Polyhedral Maze, Symbolic Coordinates, Faulty Backgrounds, Radiator, Colored Switches, Memory

 7 Curriculum, Braille, Gridlock, Blind Maze, The Jukebox, Perplexing Wires, Keypad